hhaggan/f9_tournament/docs/docs/deployment/systemd.md

 # Systemd

-This section describes how to deploy Bracket (frontend and backend) as a Systemd service on Linux.
+This section describes how to deploy Forte9 (frontend and backend) as a Systemd service on Linux.

 This assumes:

 - You have installed `yarn` and `pipenv`.
 - You have a PostgreSQL cluster running.
-- You have cloned Bracket in `/var/lib/bracket`.
+- You have cloned Forte9 in `/var/lib/bracket`.
-- You have created a new user called Bracket with the permissions to read and write in `/var/lib/bracket`.
+- You have created a new user called Forte9 with the permissions to read and write in `/var/lib/bracket`.

 Now, You can run the application using `systemd.service` files.